natalie-spence/Week-1/README.md

-week_1.heic is my drawing, the other is AI.
+See the attachments, weeK_1.heic is my drawing.